stev-it/raspdeploy/README.md

 The script will then `autoremove`, `autoclean` and then `update` the aptitude pacakges on the Pi itself.

+This Script will also deploy the needed Software for using the raspberry pi as an information screen, including:
+1. chromium
+2. zip
+3. wget

 ## Installation

 Run the following command within the Raspberry Pi terminal: